 Miami-Dade judge orders NFL star James Pearce Jr. to stay away from WNBA star Rickea Jackson

-DORAL, Fla. — NFL star linebacker James Pearce Jr. appeared in Miami-Dade bond court on Sunday via Zoom, accused of attacking WNBA star Rickea Jackson, fleeing police, and crashing before his arrest on Saturday.
+DORAL, Fla. — NFL star linebacker James Pearce Jr. was released on bond Sunday after appearing in Miami-Dade bond court via Zoom, accused of attacking WNBA star Rickea Jackson, fleeing police, and crashing before his arrest on Saturday.

 Miami-Dade County Circuit Judge Jacqueline Woodward presided over the hearing and issued a domestic violence stay-away order, which included staying at least 500 feet away from her home.